This guide is a work in progress and is not complete yet. We are actively working on adding more content and information.

 Sherlock is free to use for anyone doing sponsored research at Stanford.
 Any faculty member can request access for research purposes, and get an account with a base storage allocation and unlimited compute time on the global, shared pool of resources.

-In case those free resources are not sufficient, Stanford Research Computing provides faculty with the opportunity to purchase from a catalog a recommended configurations, for the use of their research teams.
+In case those free resources are not sufficient, Stanford Research Computing offers Faculty members the opportunity to invest into the cluster, and get access to additional computing resources for their research teams.
 Using a traditional compute cluster condominium model, participating faculty and their teams get priority access to the resources they purchase.
 When they're idle, those resources are available to use by other owners on the cluster, giving them access to virtually unlimited resources.

 Searching the docs